 What is email spoofing, how does it work, and why is it so dangerous to your company?
-We’ll explain everything you need to defend your company and your customers.
+We’ll explain everything you need to proactively stop attackers from spoofing your email address.

 Email spoofing is when a fraudster forges an email header’s ‘From’ address to make it appear as if it was sent by someone else, usually a known contact like a high-level executive or trusted outside vendor.

 This kind of identity deception is widely used in phishing and spam attacks to help boost the open rate and efficacy of malicious emails.
 In many email attacks, embedded links lead to phishing sites designed to swipe sensitive information or login credentials from recipients.
 Others contain malware-laden attachments, or employ social engineering to bamboozle well-researched targets out of money in spear-phishing or business email compromise (BEC) scams.

 These crimes often involve the use of lookalike domains and domain spoofing, though display name spoofing is the most common method of identity deception in email-based impersonation scams, employed in two-thirds of all attacks.

 Typical scenarios include fraudsters impersonating an employee in emails sent to payroll seeking a change in direct deposit details before the next pay period, or posing as a senior executive requesting W2 information on employees.
 Increasingly, they involve cybercriminals masquerading as a trusted outside vendor.

 In this blog post, we’re going to cover how email spoofing works, its effects, protecting against these types of attacks, and more.